When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best of (Non-Computer) Technology

 Have you heard of scanimation?
-It involves a form of optical illusion used to trick the eye into seeing movement.
+It is a form of optical illusion used to trick the eye into seeing movement, and it is mesmerizing.

 VTech Baby Musical Rhymes Book